WELCOME

 a young forest that will sequester carbon at a linear rate for hundreds of years

-A 2021 report commissioned by the Queensland Conservation Council highlighted the high conservation values of Deongwar State Forest and recommends it for priority transfer to national park status.
+A 2021 report commissioned by the Queensland Conservation Council highlighted the high conservation values of Deongwar State Forest and recommended it for priority transfer to national park status.